wishpedigo/testing/SUBDOMAIN_SETUP.md

 Each app's `vite.config.ts` is configured with:
 - `envDir: resolve(__dirname, '../..')` - Points to project root for `.env` file
-- `host: 'dash.localhost'` or `host: 'game.localhost'` - Sets up local subdomain
+- `host: 'dash.localhost'` (for dash app) - Sets up local subdomain
 - `port: 5173` - Same port for all apps (different subdomains)

 ### Environment Variables